 On December 30, 2011, Italian neurologist and Nobel laureate Rita Levi-Montalcini passed away.
 Levi-Montalcini was awarded the 1986 Nobel Prize in Physiology or Medicine jointly with colleague Stanley Cohen for the discovery of nerve growth factor (NGF), which stimulates and influences both the normal and abnormal the growth of nerve cells in the body.

-During the Second World War, Rita Levi-Montalcini set up a laboratory in her bedroom and studied the growth of nerve fibers in chicken embryos, which laid the groundwork for much of her later research.
+Shortly before the German invasion, she moved back to Italy to set up a laboratory in her bedroom and studied the growth of nerve fibers in chicken embryos, which laid the groundwork for much of her later research.
 The Nazis invaded Italy in 1943 and her family fled towards Florence where she was able to set up a second laboratory in a corner of their shared living space.
 Further, Levi-Montalcini is believed to have volunteered her medical expertise for the Allied health service in a refugee camp in Northern Italy, dealing with epidemics of infectious diseases and abdominal typhoid.
 Here, however, she noticed that the work was not suitable for her, as she could not build the necessary personal detachment from the pain of the patients.

-Whe the war was finally over, the family moved back to Turin and the scientist was granted a one-semester research fellowship in the laboratory of Professor Viktor Hamburger at Washington University in St. Louis.
-Levi-Montalcini managed to replicate the results of her home laboratory experiments and she was ten offered a research associate position, which she held for 30 years.
-During 1952, Levi-Montalcini in collaboration with her biochemical student Stanley Cohen was able to isolate nerve growth factor (NGF) from observations of certain cancerous tissues that cause extremely rapid growth of nerve cells., which became her most infulential work.
-She transferred pieces of tumors to chick embryos and established a mass of cells that was full of nerve fibers.
+When the war was finally over, the family moved back to Turin and the scientist was granted a one-semester research fellowship in the laboratory of Professor Viktor Hamburger at Washington University in St. Louis.
+Levi-Montalcini managed to replicate the results of her home laboratory experiments and she was then offered a research associate position, which she held for 30 years.
+During 1952, Levi-Montalcini in collaboration with her biochemical student Stanley Cohen was able to isolate nerve growth factor (NGF) from observations of certain cancerous tissues that cause extremely rapid growth of nerve cells., which became her most influential work.
+She transferred pieces of tumors to chicken embryos and established a mass of cells that was full of nerve fibers.
 The discovery of nerves growing everywhere like a halo around the tumor cells was surprising.
 The nerves took over areas that would become other tissues and even entered veins in the embryo.
 But nerves did not grow into the arteries, which would flow from the embryo back to the tumor.
 This suggested to Montalcini that the tumor itself was releasing a substance that was stimulating the growth of nerves.
 This research has been of fundamental importance for the understanding of the growth of cells and organs and plays a significant role in the understanding of cancer and diseases such as Alzheimer’s and Parkinson’s disease

 In 1958, Rita Levi-Montalcini was made a full professor and established a second laboratory in Rome four years later.
-In the 1960s she directed the Research Center of Neurobiology of the CNR and the Laboratory of Cellular Biology.
+In the 1960s she directed the Research Center of Neurobiology of the CNR in Rome and the Laboratory of Cellular Biology.
 After retiring in 1977, she was appointed as director of the Institute of Cell Biology of the Italian National Council of Research in Rome.
 In 2002, Levi-Montalcini founded the European Brain Research Institute and served as its president.
 Levi-Montalcini earned a Nobel Prize along with Stanley Cohen in 1986 in the physiology or medicine category.
 The two earned their Nobel Prizes for their research in to the nerve growth factor (NGF), the protein that causes cell growth due to stimulated nerve tissue.

 References and Further Reading: